 "Trusted guide" - one should comment it by "Not by me," when that is the case.
 I learnt the hard way that some SRF-ers do not live up to Yogananda's "Sincerity is one of the things I prize most . . .
 I have always appreciated constructive criticism."
 His disciples are rather "yes people" in a rather authoritarian setting. [p.
 134, 135]

-This becomes even more strange when we consider that he often told he himself had been the mass murderer William the Conqueror in a previous life.
+This man also said he had been the mass-mutilating mass murderer William the Conqueror in a previous life.
 William's deathbed confession contains, "I . . . am stained from the rivers of blood I have shed . . .
 It is out of my power to count all the injuries which I have caused during the sixty-four years of my troubled life."

 Yogananda's biographer has this one: In yet another life, he was a vicious and murderous desert marauder.
 While describing this, Yogananda shivered with horror from time to time.
-[Psy 112]
+[Dasgupta 2006, 112]